 If you’re hesitant about renting a car just for the day trip – you don’t need to!
 You can get there easily by fast train.

-1. Train from Seville to Cadiz
+1. From Seville to Cadiz by Train

 The trains run fairly regularly and the tickets are very affordable – I got mine just for a few euros when booked a couple of days in advance.